-The School Administrative Unit No. 19 is an entity established by state statute to provide administrative services for the Goffstown and New Boston School Districts.
+School Administrative Unit No. 19 is an entity established by State statute to provide administrative services for the Goffstown and New Boston School Districts.
 The School Administrative Unit is governed by the respective School Administrative Unit Board of the Goffstown and New Boston School Districts.
 In evaluating how to define the School Administrative Unit for financial reporting purposes, management has considered all potential component units.
-The decision to include a potential component unit in the reporting entity is made by applying the criteria set forth by the GASB.
-The School Administrative Unit has no component units to include in its reporting entity.
+The decision to include a potential component unit in the reporting entity is made by applying the criteria set forth by GASB Statement No. 14 (as amended).
+The School Administrative Unit to include in its reporting entity.